tyler-bennett52/reading-notes/201/class3.md

 5 - A conditional could be used to check for invalid input types in a password field and remind the user to read the instructions

 6 - Loops could be useful to prompt a user until they give you a valid input

+## Things I want to know more about

+Could an HTML table be replaced with a JS multi-dimensional array?

+Can you store functions in arrays like you can methods in an object?